aws-samples/getting-started-with-amazon-workspaces-workshop-template/README.md

-## Getting Started with Amazon Workspaces workshop template
+## Getting Started with Amazon WorkSpaces workshop template

-This repository contains the AWS CloudFormation template to provision the prerequisites for the [Getting started with Amazon Workspaces workshop](https://workspaces.workshop.aws/).
+This repository contains the AWS CloudFormation template to provision the prerequisites for the [Getting started with Amazon WorkSpaces workshop](https://workspaces.workshop.aws/).

 ### What is created
 - VPC